Conceptual Understanding:

 - Write down a 6 mark exam-style question that could be asked about the infographic.

-** Remember, ther questions you ask should require students to use infomation from the infographic ONLY.
+** Remember, the questions you ask should require you to use infomation from the infographic ONLY.

-Create a markscheme to go alongside your infographic with the responses that you would expect from a student answering these questions.
+Create a markscheme to go alongside your infographic with the responses that you would expect from your peers when answering these questions.